Jeff-Mitchell/games-website/README.md

-website design for web dev module qub
+### Website and connected database with custom API showing the top-selling video games 1980-2020, Designed for a web development project.
+- Moved from University private GitLab account to personal GitHub account.

-downloaded to local git repo 9th march 2020
+- Downloaded to local Git repository on 9th March 2020